15-Day Machupicchu and Galapagos Islands Tour from Lima, ends in Guayaquil

 The Skylodge Adventure Suites in Peru is the ultimate adventure lodging.
 Three transparent pods hang from a Sacred Valley cliff.
 Accessed via climbing or zipline, it offers 360-degree views of the stars and valley.

-Abra Malag, PERU
+Abra Malag, Peru

 Abra Malaga is a high-altitude mountain pass (approx. 4,316m) in the Andes, connecting the Sacred Valley to the cloud forest.
 It's a premier birdwatching destination, famous for seeking Peru's national bird, the Andean Cock-of-the-rock.